tkz00/MMORPG/README.md

 - [Make](https://www.gnu.org/software/make/) (to use provided Makefile commands)

 How to run:
+1. Set up env variables for the database:

+        cp .env.example .env
+        # edit .env and replace values as needed

-1. Start the database and the backend by running these two commands at the root of the project:
+2. Start the database and the backend by running these two commands at the root of the project:

        make db-up
        make run

-2. Open the Unity project and press Play.
+3. Open the Unity project and press Play.

 ## How It Works